elakito/swaggersocket-samples/osgi_cxf_echo_service/README.md

 To observe the detailed interaction, you can go to the [fallback page](http://localhost:8181/cxf/RestContext/swaggersocket_echo/fallback), which can display each SwaggerSocket messages that are sent and received.

+You can also try the node.js client of sample [echo-nodjs](../echo-nodejs/README.md) with the target URL: http://localhost:8181/cxf/RestContext/swaggersocket_echo